prebid/prebid.github.io/prebid-mobile/modules/rendering/rendering-mopub-line-item-setup.md

 #### Line Item: Display, Video

-To integrate the In-App Bidding into your app you have to create a Custom Ad Network Line Item with a specific Targeting keyword.
-Note that `Custom Ad Network` type is not suitable for Native Style Ads, see [Native Style Line Item and creative](#line-item-native) for more details.
+To integrate the In-App Bidding into your app you have to create a Custom Ad Network Line Items with a specific Targeting keyword.

-Regardless of the ability to name a Line Item in any way we strongly suggest using the price or targeting keyword in the name.
-It will help you when you will create a hundred of them.

 - **Line Item Name**: hb_pb 0.10
 - **Type & Priority**: Network Line Item
 - **Network**: Custom SDK network
 - **Custom event class**:
-    - For Banner API: **PrebidBannerAdapter**
+    - For Banner API:
+        - iOS: **PrebidBannerAdapter**
+        - Android: **com.mopub.mobileads.PrebidBannerAdapter**
-    - For Interstitial API: **PrebidInterstitialAdapter**
+    - For Interstitial API:
+        - iOS: **PrebidInterstitialAdapter**
+        - Android: **com.mopub.mobileads.PrebidInterstitialAdapter**
-    - For Rewarded API: **PrebidRewardedVideoAdapter**
+    - For Rewarded API:
+        - iOS: **PrebidRewardedVideoAdapter**
+        - Android: **com.mopub.mobileads.PrebidRewardedVideoAdapter**
-    - For Native API: **PrebidNativeAdapter**
+    - For Native API:
+        - iOS: **PrebidNativeAdapter**
+        - Android: **com.mopub.nativeads.PrebidNativeAdapter**
 - **Custom event data**: {}

 <img src="/assets/images/prebid-mobile/modules/rendering/order-mopub-li-type.png" alt="Pipeline Screenshot" align="center">

+> Even though a Line Item can be named in any way, we strongly recommend to use the price or targeting keyword in the name.
+It will help to navigate through hundreds of them.

+Note that `Custom Ad Network` type is not suitable for Native Style Ads, see [Native Style Line Item and creative](#line-item-native) for more details.

 #### Line Item: Native